-'Responsible authorities'
+'Responsible Authorities'

-"Responsible authorities" include the police, fire, enforcing authority for health and safety, planning authority, environmental health, bodies responsible for child protection and other specified authorities.
-Only these groups and interested parties can make representations about an application for a premises licence.
+"Responsible Authorities" include the police, fire, enforcing authority for health and safety, planning authority, environmental health, bodies responsible for child protection and other specified authorities.
+Only these groups can make representations about an application for a premises licence.

-'Closure order'
+'Closure Order'

-New powers for the police and courts to close premises.
-The 2003 Act significantly extends the existing powers of the police to see court orders in a geographical area that is experiencing or likely to experience disorder or to close down instantly individual licensed premises that are disorderly, likely to become disorderly or are causing noise nuisance.
+Powers for the police and courts to close premises.
+The 2003 Act significantly extends the existing powers of the police to serve court orders in a geographical area that is experiencing or likely to experience disorder or to close down instantly individual licensed premises that are disorderly, likely to become disorderly or are causing noise nuisance.

-'Club premises certificate'
+'Club Premises Certificate'

 A certificate which licenses a qualifying club for the sale/supply of alcohol.
-It can be granted to members' clubs which comply with specific conditions e.g. membership rules, run by club committees, profits go to members not an owner etc. Club premises certificates replace registration under the Licensing Act 1964.
-The law for members' clubs has changed relatively little under the 2003 Act.
+It can be granted to members clubs which comply with specific conditions e.g. membership rules, run by club committees, profits go to members not an owner etc. Club premises certificates replace registration under the Licensing Act 1964.
+The law for members clubs has changed relatively little under the 2003 Act.
 There is no time limit on the duration of the certificate but it may be withdrawn, surrendered or suspended.